 Your location plays a key role in determining your car insurance premium.
 Insurance companies analyze claim data in your area to assess the risk of insuring you.
 Areas with higher accident rates or theft statistics have higher premiums.

-The city with the lowest auto insurance rates in South Carolina is Salem, at $1,708 per year.
+In South Carolina, Salem stands out as the city with the lowest auto insurance rates, at an average of $1,708 per year.

-Below is a list of cities in South Carolina with the lowest auto insurance rates.
+The table below shows a list of cities in South Carolina with the most affordable car insurance rates.

 Salem$1,708